-Resetting your browser to its default state can often fix problems you're having.
+Resetting your browser to its default state can often fix problems you're having with websites.
 You might need to do this if apps or extensions you installed changed your settings or did other unwelcome things without your knowledge, or if you accidentally changed advanced settings on your own.

 When you reset your browser settings in Chrome, your saved bookmarks and passwords won't be cleared or changed.